GfSE/SpecIF/documentation/02_Concepts.md

 SpecIF data can be persisted to a JSON file using one of the following methods:

 * The SpecIF file gets the file extension *.specif* and contains the JSON serialization of the SpecIF data.
-* SpecIF also supports the inclusion of any other files (e.g. images, PDF documents etc.) referenced by a SpecIF content.
-These attached files are stored together with the .specif file inside a ZIP-archive with the file extension *.specifz*.
+* SpecIF also supports the inclusion of any other files (e.g. original model files, images, PDF documents etc.) referenced by SpecIF content.
+These attached files are stored together with the .specif file inside a ZIP-archive with the file extension *.specif.zip or *.specifz*.
 One or more \*.specif file are contained at root level of the zipped archive and the referenced files are often collected in a folder; sometimes named *files_and_images*.

 The following table shows an overview about SpecIF file extensions: